EdwinFairchild/ELFInsight-VSCode/README.md

-# ELFInsight: A Powerful ELF Symbol and Call Graph Visualizer for VS Code
+# ELFInsight: A Powerful (ARM) ELF Symbol and Call Graph Visualizer for VS Code

 Welcome to **ELFInsight**, your go-to Visual Studio Code extension for analyzing ELF files with ease!
 ELFInsight offers a streamlined, user-friendly interface to view symbol tables, inspect memory usage, and visualize function call graphs.